dotnet/iot/src/devices/Ad7193/samples/README.md

 1, Before you publish your binaries on Raspberry Pi, you must restore the .NET Core packages for the project
 > dotnet restore

-2, Open and edit the credentials on the [DeployToPi.ps1](DeployToPi.ps1) file
+2, Open and edit the credentials in the [DeployToPi.ps1](DeployToPi.ps1) file

 3, Run the [DeployToPi.ps1](DeployToPi.ps1) script in a PowerShell window.
 > .\DeployToPi.ps1

 4, You can optionally attach the Visual Studio Debugger, and debug your application running on the Pi:

     a, Open Visual Studio
     b, Debug / Attach to Process...
-(Ctrl+Alt+P)

-c, Type: SSH, Target: <IP address of your Raspberry Pi>, hit Enter

-d, Enter username and password, hit Connect

-e, Enter "AD7193" to the filter textbox, select the process

-f, Check "Managed (.NET Core for Unix)"

-g, Next time you can quickly Reattach to Process...
+(Ctrl+Alt+P) c, Type: SSH, Target: <IP address of your Raspberry Pi>, hit Enter d, Enter username and password, hit Connect e, Enter "AD7193" to the filter textbox, select the process f, Check "Managed (.NET Core for Unix)" g, Next time you can quickly Reattach to Process...
 (Shift+Alt+P)

 ## Code
 ```C#